exploreman/Neural_diffusion_distance/README.md

 # Neural_diffusion_distance
-This is an implementation for training neural diffusion distance Please refer to
+This is an implementation for training neural diffusion distance.
+Please refer to

      Jian Sun, Zongben Xu.
 Neural diffusion distance for image segmentation, NeurIPS 2019.